-Why is Critical Thinking So Important in Fundraising?
+Why is Critical Thinking an Important Fundraising Skill?

-Charities could not exist without fundraisers.
-It’s an obvious truth.
+Charities couldn’t exist without fundraisers.
 Their expertise underpins everything we do―and allows us to carry on doing it, even in the most difficult economic climate.

-But it’s an unfair analogy.
-While good communication skills and the kind of energy that thrives in a sales environment are definitely key attributes for a career in fundraising, there’s a lot more to it than that.
-More than anything, a charity fundraiser needs to use critical thinking skills in their role so that they can move with complete integrity between the charity and its supporters.
+But fundraising is too often seen as purely about being ‘good at sales.’
+And while communication and drive are key fundraising skills, there’s a lot more to it than that.
+More than anything, a charity fundraiser needs to use critical thinking so that they can do their job with complete integrity.

-And they need to use a combination of these skills to create original fundraising campaigns.
-Campaigns that will work because they’re based on a thorough understanding of the facts behind the campaign – and in-depth knowledge of what makes people donate to this particular charity.
-Their unique grasp of what makes donors ‘tick’ must feed into the original campaign idea.
+They need to use a combination of these qualities to create original fundraising campaigns, based on a thorough understanding of what makes people donate to a particular charity.

 Translating complicated ideas into simple messages

 Donors need to feel good about giving.
-So, a charity fundraiser will work hard to help their donors get the most meaning and satisfaction from their giving, their ‘philanthropy’.
+So, a charity fundraiser will work hard to help them get the most meaning and satisfaction from their donations.

-Whether you’re looking to break into charity fundraising – or you’re an experienced fundraiser already – it’s essential to see yourself as work in progress.
-Take responsibility for your own personal development by sharpening your critical thinking skills.
+Whether you’re looking to break into charity fundraising or you’re an experienced fundraiser already, it’s essential to see yourself as a work in progress.
+Take responsibility for your own personal development by sharpening your fundraising skills, in particular critical thinking:

-- Stay abreast of sector developments by reading fundraising news on sites like The Guardian, Third Sector, The Institute of Fundraising… and us at CharityJob and CharityConnect.
-And find out what sector networking events you can attend.
+- Stay abreast of sector developments by reading fundraising news on sites like The Guardian, Third Sector, The Chartered Institute of Fundraising… and us at CharityJob and CharityConnect.
+Find out what sector networking events you can attend.

 - Initiate brainstorming sessions for your team and invite key people from other departments.

-- Look outside the sector for inspiration as well.
+- Look outside the sector for inspiration.
 Are there talks or events that could inspire new ways of thinking?

-- Take time out to review your own personal successes and failures.
-Objectively, what could you do better and what’s holding you back from doing your best?
+- Take time to review your own personal successes and failures.
+What could you do better and what’s holding you back from doing your best?

 - Research courses and training opportunities for the field your charity works in as well as courses in personal development skills like creative thinking and communications skills.
-Find out too about the qualifications available from the Institute of Fundraising.
+Find out too about the qualifications available from our partners, the Chartered Institute of Fundraising.